lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

 structure of packages, models, and models can be composed of multiple (possibly replaceable) components.
-Much of this information will be required by the OpenStudio tool in order to understand which components are available, where they reside in the library structure, what parameters they have, how to display them, and what other meta-data are available (such as documentation).
+Much of this information will be required by the OpenStudio tool in order to understand which components are available, where they reside in the library structure, what parameters they have, how they can be configured, how to display them, and what other meta-data are available (such as documentation).

 From initial discussion with Michael Wetter (LBNL) on this task, we've identified the main focus will be to make the AST of Modelica source files